jonathanmcelroy/nixos-config/README.md

 All the global services are stored in catalog/services.nix, so each machine knows where each service is located.
 Each host looked at the configuration to determine which services to enable.

 All custom modules are stored in `modules/`.
-Each one should have an `enable` flag to enable it for a host.
+Each module should be scoped to `solar-system` and should have an `enable` flag to enable it for a host.

 Software configuration is further split into other directories:
 1. System configuration should go into `modules`.